Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Introduction

-Usually, the study of HJB equations relies mostly on the notion of viscosity solutions, introduced in finite dimensional space in Crandall and Lions \citep{crandall1983viscosity}.
-We refer to Crandall et al. \citep{crandall1992user} for a complete presentation of viscosity solutions in finite dimensional space.
-The study of this notion in cases modeling state constraints, and the singular behaviour they can produce, is largely due to Lasry and Lions \citep{lasry1989nonlinear} and Soner \citep{soner1986optimal,soner1986optimal2}.
-Infinite dimensional cases have also been investigated.
-HJB equations on Hilbert spaces have namely been studied in Crandall and Lions \citep{crandall1985hamilton,crandall1986hamilton} for first order equations and in Lions \citep{lions1989viscosity} for second order problems.
-Quite recently, the study of HJB equations set on the space of probability measures has gained a lot of interest, namely because of its link with the study of potential Mean Field Games.
-A major step in this study is the so-called Hilbertian approach, or lifting, introduced by Lions in \citep{lions2007cours}.
-An approach, which we may call more intrinsic, was developed in Gangbo and Swiech \citep{gangbo2015existence}, Marigonda and Quincampoix \citep{marigonda2018mayer} and in Jimenez et al. \citep{jimenez2020optimal}.
+A major step in the study of HJB equation on the set of probability measures is the so-called Hilbertian approach, or lifting, introduced by Lions in \citep{lions2007cours}.
+It is essentially the formulation of an equivalent HJB equation set on an Hilbert space.
+An approach, which we may call more intrinsic, was developed and used in Gangbo and Swiech \citep{gangbo2015existence}, Marigonda and Quincampoix \citep{marigonda2018mayer} and in Jimenez et al. \citep{jimenez2020optimal}.
 The links between Lions' Hilbertian approach and this more intrinsic approach is presented (among other things) in Gangbo and Tudorascu \citep{gangbo2019differentiability} and in Jimenez et al. \citep{jimenez2022dynamical}.
-Several authors have also considered methods relying on finite dimensional approximations of the PDE such as Gangbo et al. \citep{gangbo2021finite}, Mayorga and Swiech \citep{mayorga2023finite} and Cosso et al. \citep{cosso2021master}.
-In Cecchin and Delarue \citep{cecchin2022weak}, the authors used approximation of measures by Fourier sums to prove results of well-posedness for such equations.
-Finally let us also mention Conforti et al. \citep{conforti2021hamilton} in which the authors considered a Schr\"odinger problem whose study leads to the same kind of PDE.\\
+Several authors have also considered methods relying on finite dimensional approximations of the PDE such as Gangbo et al. \citep{gangbo2021finite}, Mayorga and Swiech \citep{mayorga2023finite}.\\

+In this manuscript, we adopt a novel approach to treat HJB equation on the set of probability measures.
+As we are only concerned with equations not modelling so-called i.i.d. noises, or in other words second order terms in the controlled PDE, we build on the fruitful Lions' Hilbertian approach.
+We show that this approach can be somehow carried on without using explicitly the Hilbert space.
+Our approach relies on a new notion of super-differential for functions of a probability measure argument.